-January 3rd 2008 was the second anniversary of the first time I took Serrapeptase, or the first day of my third year of adventure.
-This was a day, which, just a few short years ago, I could not reasonably have expected to see.
-My Serrapeptase Adventure has shown me repeatedly, the thrill life can be when predictions are proved wrong, and the unexpected becomes an accepted part of every day.
+January: 3rd January 2008 was the second anniversary of the first time I took Serrapeptase or the first day of my third year of adventure.
+This was a day I could not have expected to see just a few short years ago.
+However, my Serrapeptase Adventure has shown me repeatedly how thrilling life can be when predictions are proved wrong and the unexpected becomes an accepted part of every day.

-In a recent interview, I was asked how it felt to look back at the time when I was so ill, in the context of my continually improving health and all that I know now.
+In a recent interview, I was asked how it felt to look back when I was so ill, in the context of my continually improving health and all that I know now.
 My reply was:

 I feel like two different people… I can now talk about that person who was ill from the point of view of the person who is positively not ill.

 I gave more time to the writing and researching, which I started so many years ago, and I had to stop when my health became an all-encompassing preoccupation.

 The challenge of living with a disability always has been of great interest to me.
 My own experiences have taught me that living with a disability while not being dominated by it requires a delicate blend of personal determination and the support of others.
 It often means combining one’s knowledge and experience with support services provided by people whom one hopes, for their own sake, will never need to use them.
 It is a collaborative approach that leads as quickly to high achievement as it often does to conflict and misunderstanding.

 In the early 1990s, I began researching and writing The Disability Maze series of books, which address many of these issues in the contexts of health, education, employment, and social care.

 18th February marks another fantastic milestone in My Serrapeptase Adventure.
 It is the first full day of my third year without prescription medication!